Eternals (film): Documentary special

 In February 2021, the documentary series Marvel Studios: Assembled was announced.
-The special on this film, Assembled: The Making of Eternals, was released on Disney+ on February 16, 2022.
+The special on this film, "The Making of Eternals", was released on Disney+ on February 16, 2022.

 Future

 In October 2021, Zhao said she was open to making a sequel.
-The next month, Kaz and Ryan Firpo expressed interest in a prequel series for Disney+ that would follow an Eternal in a different time period each episode, such as an episode about Thena in Greece and one about Kingo "in 1890s Mumbai where he is juggling his life as a movie star, dealing with Gandhi's peaceful dissolution of the British empire in India".
-They also felt there were opportunities to continue the film's story by exploring Dane Whitman and showing the Eternals confronting the Celestials.
+The next month, Kaz and Ryan Firpo expressed interest in making a prequel series for Disney+ that would focus on one Eternal in a different time period each episode, such as an episode about Thena in Ancient Greece and one about Kingo in 1890s Mumbai where he balances his life as a film star with Mahatma Gandhi's campaign for India's independence from British rule.
+They also felt there were opportunities to continue the film's story by further exploring Dane Whitman and showing the Eternals confronting the Celestials.
 Chan said in January 2022 that she would reprise the role of Sersi in the future.
 Feige was asked about Styles's future in the MCU that July and said Marvel Studios was excited to further explore the characters Eros and Pip as part of the MCU's more cosmic stories.
 A month later, Oswalt said a sequel had been confirmed by Marvel Studios and Zhao was returning to direct.
-In October, Moore said that the Eternals characters were intended to return in the future of the MCU.
+He hoped it would further explore Eros and Pip, and expressed interest in a spin-off film for the characters.
+In October, Moore said Marvel intended to bring back the Eternals characters in the future of the MCU.
 Nanjiani said the following month that he was unaware of a sequel and believed Oswalt was mistaken, but expressed interest in reprising his role as Kingo.
 Don Lee's talent agency indicated in December that he would reprise his role as Gilgamesh in an Eternals sequel.
-Oswalt clarified his statements in February 2023, saying a sequel was not in development at that time and that he had been misled about it.
+Oswalt clarified his statements in February 2023, saying a sequel was not in development at that time and that he had been misled.
+In July 2024, Feige said there were no plans for a sequel at the time.
+In August 2025, Nanjiani said the film's poor reception "shattered [him]" and tempered his expectations of reprising the role for the next ten years.